 Madalina Patru

 Welcome!
-I am a PhD student in the Department of Financial Markets at the Halle Institute for Economic Research (IWH) in Germany.
+I am a PhD Candidate in Economics at the University of Leipzig and the Halle Institute for Economic Research (IWH), in the Department of Financial Markets.
 My research focuses on the impact of public policies on household wealth and income.
 In particular, I study the effect of property taxes and government spending on homeownership and income growth.

 Research Interests